 - Run cadence is linked to running efficiency.

 - Runners have an individual optimal cadence, which varies depending on the speed they are running.

-- Less well-trained runners can improve efficiency, reduce the risk of overstriding and lower ground impact forces by increasing running cadence to their optimal level.
+- Less well-trained runners can improve efficiency, reduce the risk of overstriding and lower ground impact forces by increasing running cadence to nearer to their optimal level.

-- Well trained runners are more likely to be already running at a cadence that is close to their optimal range.
+- Well trained runners are more likely to already be using a run cadence that’s close to their optimal range.

-- Rather than looking to specifically train to improve cadence, work on improving running fitness (specifically using faster intervals, hill repetitions, and threshold runs) and your run cadence will improve as a consequence of improved running fitness.
+- Rather than looking to specifically improve cadence, focus on improving running fitness (specifically using faster intervals, hill repetitions, running drills, and threshold runs) and your run cadence will improve naturally as a consequence of improved running fitness.